blaenk/site/content/notes/computer-architecture.md

 A direct-mapped cache can be thought of as a special instance of a set-associative cache where there is a set for each cache line, i.e. a 1-way set associative cache.
 This way the index bits are still used to determine the cache line.

 In a direct-mapped cache, a cache block's cache line is determined by using some _index bits_, which are taken from above the block offset component.
-The number of index bits used is determined by the number of lines in the cache, in particular, $\log_2 (\text {total lines})$.
+The number of index bits used is determined by the number of lines in the cache, in particular, `$\log_2 (\text {total lines})$`.
 The tag comprises the rest of the bits, essentially identifying which of all possible blocks that can go in that cache line is actually present.

 <img src="//i.imgur.com/j3Q5olI.png" class="center" />